AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

 # Configure X-Pack Watcher

 This topic describes how to configure X-Pack Watcher for Alibaba Cloud Elasticsearch.
 X-Pack Watcher allows you to trigger specific actions when specified conditions are met.
 For example, you can create a watch for Elasticsearch to search the logs index for errors and send alert emails or DingTalk messages.
 X-Pack Watcher is an Elasticsearch-based monitoring and alerting service.
+This topic describes how to configure X-Pack Watcher.

+## Precautions

+Due to the adjustment made to the Alibaba Cloud Elasticsearch network architecture, clusters created after October 2020 do not support some features.
+These features include X-Pack Watcher, LDAP authentication, cross-cluster reindexing, cross-cluster searches, and cluster interconnection.
+The features will be available soon.

+## Prerequisites

 -   A single-zone Alibaba Cloud Elasticsearch cluster is created.

-    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).
+    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).

     **Note:** X-Pack Watcher is available only for single-zone Elasticsearch clusters.

 -   X-Pack Watcher is enabled for the Elasticsearch cluster.
 It is disabled by default.

-    For more information, see [Modify the YML file configuration](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Modify the YML file configuration.md).
+    For more information, see [Configure the YML file](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Configure the YML file.md).

 -   An Elastic Compute Service \(ECS\) instance is created.